Abdullah-Alsmari/TakePhoto/README.md

 # Application Features

-- Show when i take Pictures in the imageView
+- Show when i take Pictures from Camera Phone and display  in the imageView